gabriel1tba/gabrielitba/README.md

 ### 💬 About

-Hello, I am a front-end developer, I work mainly with Reactjs and TypeScript, but I also have knowledge in React Native and node backend.
+Hello, I am a front-end developer, I work mainly with Reactjs/Next and TypeScript, but I also have knowledge in React Native and node backend.
 I am passionate about technologies, I am always learning new concepts and I always appreciate new challenges.

 &nbsp;
 &nbsp;